-If greater freeze protection is required in very cold climates, the proportion of the antifreeze additive G12+ can be increased.
+If greater freeze protection is required in very cold climates, the proportion of the G 12+ additive can be increased.
 However, the percentage of coolant additives should not exceed 60%, as this would reduce the freeze protection.
 It would also reduce the cooling effect.
 A mixture with 60% additive will give antifreeze protection to approx. -40 °C.

-- The coolant additive is toxic.
+• The coolant additive is toxic.
 There is a toxic risk.
 Always keep the coolant additive in the original container which should be stored out of the reach of children.
-The same applies to coolant which you have drained off. - The coolant additive G12+ must be added in sufficient quantities to provide anti-freeze protection at the coldest ambient temperatures that can be expected.
+The same applies to coolant which you have drained off.
+WARNING (continued)

+• The G 12+ additive must be added in sufficient quantities to provide anti-freeze protection at the coldest ambient temperatures that can be expected.
 At extremely cold outside temperatures, the coolant could freeze, causing the vehicle to breakdown.
 As the heater would not work either, there is a risk of freezing to death.

-- Other additives may give considerably inferior corrosion protection.
-The resulting corrosion in the cooling system can lead to a loss of coolant, causing serious damage to the engine. - The coolant additive G12+ (purple) can be mixed with the additive G12 (red) or G11.
-Never mix G12 (red colour) with G11.
+• Other additives may give considerably inferior corrosion protection.
+The resulting corrosion in the cooling system can lead to a loss of coolant, causing serious damage to the engine.

+• The G 12+ additive (purple) can be mixed with the G 12 (red) or G 11 additive.
+Never mix G12 (red) with G 11.